-The figures for fatal and serious injuries on the local road network for each year to are reported on a calendar year basis.
-The figures for the year to 31 December 2011 will be available in January 2012.
+\\ The figures for fatal and serious injuries on the local road network for each year are reported on a calendar year basis.
+The figures for the year to 31 December 2011 will be available in approximately June 2012 so will not be available before this SOI is finalised.